-There are plenty of reasons why so many Americans love living in Brazil: the lifestyle, the beaches, and the culture to name but a few.
+There are plenty of reasons why so many Americans love living in Brazil, the lifestyle, the beaches, and the laid back culture to name but a few.
 As an American expatriate living in Brazil though, what exactly do you need to know regarding filing US expat (and Brazilian) taxes?

 The good news is if you are paying income tax in Brazil, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.

 US taxes – what you need to know